microsoft/vscode-docs/docs/containers/quickstart-python.md

 ## Gunicorn modifications for Django and Flask apps

 To give Python Web Developers a great starting point, we chose to use [Gunicorn](https://gunicorn.org/#docs) as the default web server.
 Since it is referenced in the default Dockerfile, it is included as a dependency in the `requirements.txt` file.
+If you don't see it in `requirements.txt`, run `pip install gunicorn` and then run `pip freeze > requirements.txt` to regenerate the `requirements.txt` file.

 > **Note**: To use Gunicorn as your web server, it must be included in the `requirements.txt` file as an app dependency.
 It does not need to be installed in your virtual environment/host machine.
 The Gunicorn entry point is overridden locally if your app is run with **Python: Django** or **Python: Flask**.